datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    EOF
    ```

+   Note that in the above config:

     - `service` must be set to the name of the Consul sidecar service.
       You can view this with `kubectl get svc -A` it should follow the
       format of `{service name}-sidecar-proxy`.
     - `resolver` must be set to the `ConsulResolver` created when
-      configuring $productName$
+      configuring $productName$.
     - `tls` must be set to the TLSContext storing the Consul mTLS
-      certificates (e.g. `ambassador-consul`)
+      certificates, which is `ambassador-consul` in the standard
+      `ambassador-consul-connector.yaml`.
     - `load_balancer` must be set to configure $productName$ to route
-      directly to the application endpoint(s) that are retrieved from
+      directly to the application endpoints that are retrieved from
-      Consul
+      Consul.

-   Applying this manifest creates a Mapping that routes to the `quote`
+   When you apply this manifest, it creates a Mapping that routes to
-   service in Consul.
+   the `quote-connect` service in Consul.

+6. Send a request to the `/quote-connect/` API endpoint in order to
-6. Validate that $productName$ is now able to use mTLS to have
+   validate that $productName$ is now using mTLS to encrypt and
-   encrypted and communication with that service: Send a request to
+   authenticate communication with that service:
-   the `/quote-connect/` API.

    ```console
    $ AMBASSADOR_IP=$(kubectl --namespace $productNamespace$ get services/$productDeploymentName$ -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")